 blood pressure, and oxygen levels.

-medicines are available if needed.
+are available if needed.

 Your child may be able to drink the day after surgery.
 Your child can have regular

 foods as soon as they can handle them.